School

 You can expect to hear back from us about the status of your application on December 11, 2023.
 Please email us at admissions@sfpc.study with any questions you have.

 For 10 classes, it costs $1200 + processing fees, for a one-time payment.
 We also offer payment plans.
-Participants can schedule weekly or monthly payments of the same amount.
+Participants can schedule monthly payments of the same amount.
 First and last payments must be made before the start and end of class. *Processing fees apply for each payment.

 SFPC processes all payments via Withfriends and Stripe.
 Please email admissions@sfpc.study if these payment options don't work for you.